cicsdev/cics-banking-sample-application-cbsa/etc/install/springBootUI/doc/CBSA_Deploying_the_Payment_Customer_Services_Springboot_apps.md

 applications to start.
 Check the *messages.log* file, in this example these are found in:

-> /u/cicsuser/CICSTS56/CBSAWLP/wlp/usr/servers/defaultServer/logs
+> /u/cicsuser/CICSTS61/CBSAWLP/wlp/usr/servers/defaultServer/logs
 >
 > ![Spring](../doc/images/springBootUI/SpringBoot_Spring.jpg)

 This is a sign that things are working, and the applications are starting.

-Message CWWKZ0001I is issued several minutes later at which point you can use the applications.
+Message CWWKZ0001I is issued once the applications have started at which point you can use them.

 > Root WebApplicationContext: initialization completed in 180700 ms
 >